9 Books To Help You Love Your Body

 "Women are told, from birth, that it's our job to be small: physically small, small in our presence, and small in our impact on the world.
 We're supposed to spend our lives passive, quiet and hungry.
 I want to obliterate that expectation..."

-In Shrill , Lindy recounts how she went from being the butt of people's jokes, to telling her own brand of jokes - ones that carry with them a serious message and aren't told at someone else's expense.
+In Shrill, Lindy recounts how she went from being the butt of people's jokes, to telling her own brand of jokes - ones that carry with them a serious message and aren't told at someone else's expense.
 She reveals the obstacles and stereotyping she has had to overcome to make herself heard, in a society that doesn't think women (especially fat women and feminists) are or can be funny.
 Bursting with her trademark black humour, Shrill will have you crying and laughing out loud in all the good ways.

-Am I Ugly? is a captivating and deeply personal memoir that describes Michelle’s childhood experiences of life-threatening health problems, long stays in hospital and fifteen complex surgeries that left her scarred, both mentally and physically.
+A captivating and deeply personal memoir that describes Michelle’s childhood experiences of life-threatening health problems, long stays in hospital and fifteen complex surgeries that left her scarred, both mentally and physically.
 The narrative follows her journey from illness to health, and from childhood to adulthood as she deals with her body confidence issues to embrace both her scars and her body – and help others do the same.

 The library team told us: "Michelle visited Guernsey a couple of years ago and gave a talk at the Library.
 Her honest, life-affirming story of discovering strength and beauty at the end of struggle is both inspirational and uplifting."